 Brownsville is located along the Gulf Coast where saltwater, tidal, commercial and residential waterfront conditions affect every waterfront structure.
 Properties near Brownsville front tidal bays, inlets, or the open Gulf where saltwater exposure and surge loads require coastal-grade construction.

 The tidal environment around Brownsville creates conditions distinct from freshwater work - saltwater corrosion, tidal variation, and storm surge loads affect how every waterfront structure must be built.
 Soft bay soils often require deeper pile embedment than inland lakes, and materials must be specified for long-term salt exposure.
-TGLO and Army Corps permits apply to all coastal construction near Brownsville.
+Coastal construction requires materials and methods engineered for saltwater exposure near Brownsville.

 Shore Protect Team delivers Marine Building Services in Brownsville, TX for residential homeowners, marina operators, and commercial properties along the Texas Gulf Coast.
 Our work includes vinyl bulkheads, dock systems designed for tidal range, and boardwalk construction near Brownsville.